Mortgages For Travel Nurses | 2022 Home Buying Guide (2024)

 How do you duplicate expenses in travel nursing? ›

 Travel Nurses actually have to prove that they are duplicating expenses.
 Essentially, they are paying for their tax home and paying for housing at their new temporary residence.
-The most common circ*mstance is renting both places or owning a home and renting your second residence.
+The most common circumstance is renting both places or owning a home and renting your second residence.

 Top Articles